 Your doodle’s height stabilizes, but they’ll continue filling out in weight and muscle.

-Mini doodles are usually near full-grown, while standards keep growing.
+Mini doodles are usually near full-grown, while standards keep growing at this point.

 Month 12–18: Final Growth & Maturity